 Write down (i) details of the computer hardware, software and networks owned or used by the company (“Computer System”); (ii) details of any element of the Computer System owned by third parties and licensed or leased to the company, including copies of any relevant agreements and licenses; and (iii) details of whether the company is dependent on any third party for the maintenance of any element of the Computer System, including details of service levels and charges.

 Write down details of the ownerships by the company in relation to the IP (including copyright) in the design and content of the company’s website.

+Specify how personal data is collected, stored and processed by the company and include the rules and procedures on such data collection, storage and processing.

 FINANCE AND LIABILITIES

-Prepare an up to date balance sheet of the company showing the assets and obligations of the company.
+Prepare an up-to-date balance sheet of the company showing the assets and obligations of the company.

 List all the loan agreements and any other financing agreements (loan, credit, overdrafts, financial lease agreements, sale and leaseback transactions, etc).